Our History: Fort Vancouver Regional Libraries

 1981–1982

-Battle Ground, Goldendale, Ridgefield, Washougal, (1981) and White Salmon (1982) annex into the District
+Battle Ground, Goldendale, Ridgefield, and Washougal (1981), and White Salmon (1982) annexed into the District.

 1992

-Computerized catalog system introduced
+Computerized catalog system introduced.

 1996–1997